Creating Subgraphs in Semi-Random Hypergraph Games: Introduction

 In this paper we focus on the problem of constructing a sub-$s$-graph of $G^{(r,s)}_t$ isomorphic to an arbitrary, \emph{fixed} $s$-graph $H$.
 Let $\mathcal{P}_H$ be the property that $H \subseteq G^{(r,s)}_t$.
 We abbreviate $\tau^{(r)}_{\mathcal{P}_H}(n)$ to $\tau^{(r)}(H,n)$ and often suppress the dependence on $n$, writing simply~$\tau^{(r)}(H)$.

-It was proved in~\cite{BMPR} that for $r=1$, that is, when just a single vertex is selected randomly at each step, the threshold $\tau^{(1)}(H)$ can be determined fully in terms of the degeneracy of $H$.
+It was proved by the authors and T. Marbach in~\cite{BMPR} that for $r=1$, that is, when just a single vertex is selected randomly at each step, the threshold $\tau^{(1)}(H)$ can be determined fully in terms of the degeneracy of $H$.
 For a given $d \in \N$, a hypergraph $H$ is \textbf{$d$-degenerate} if every sub-hypergraph $H'\subseteq H$ has minimum degree $\delta(H')\le d$.
 The \textbf{degeneracy} $d(H)$ of $H$ is the smallest value of $d$ for which $H$ is $d$-degenerate.
 Equivalently, $d(H)=\max_{H'\subseteq H}\delta(H')$, where $\delta(H)$ is the minimum vertex degree of a hypergraph $H$.